Leviticus 16:29-31 (NASB)

 27 "But the bull of the sin offering and the goat of the sin offering, whose blood was brought in to make atonement in the holy place, shall be taken outside the camp, and they shall burn their hides, their flesh, and their refuse in the fire.

-While the scapegoat was being led into the wilderness, the High Priest proceeded to cut up the bullock and the goat, put the "inwards" (internal organs) in a vessel, and sent their carcasses to be burnt outside the city, in the place where the Temple ashes were usually deposited.
+While the scapegoat was being led into the wilderness, the High Priest proceeded to cut up the bullock and the goat, put the "inwards" (internal organs) in a vessel, and sent their carcasses to be burnt outside the camp, in the place where the Tabernacle ashes were usually deposited.

 Leviticus 16:23-25 (NASB)